 The BMW 7 Series is a longtime favorite among the best luxury cars to lease for its large size, capable handling, and overall refinement.

 7 Series has standard Parking Assistant Plus, which works in parallel and perpendicular parking situations.
 The system uses ultrasonic sensors to identify suitable parking spots as the vehicle drives past them.
-The system controls the accelerator, brakes, steering, and transmission as it drives itself into the space.
+The system controls the accelerator, brakes, steering, and transmission as it drives itself into space.

 Reversing Assistant is a related technology.
 It assumes steering control to mirror the path the vehicle most recently took going forward.
 This system makes backing out of a confined parking place very easy.
 All the driver has to do is operate the accelerator and brakes and monitor the surrounding area, while the steering follows the exact path the car took to enter the space.